realRichard/BreakTheBricks/README.md

 ##  **Gameplay**

-    1. press s to start gaming
+    1. press s to enter the game interface

     2. press 1, 2, 3 to select game level

+    3. launch the ball with f

-    3. move paddle by key a and d
+    4. move paddle by key a and d

-    4. when game over, press t to continue
+    5. when game over, press t to continue

 ***